marioy47/blog-site/posts/vim-setup-for-modern-web-development/index.md

 call plug#end()
 ```

-We just added our first plugin but we still need to install it.
+We just added our first plugin! but we still need to install it.

-When installing plugins, our _trick_ has a little change:
+This are the steps to install _and activate_ our new plugin:

 - Save the file with `:w`
 - Execute `:source %` to re-source